Vynax/posd2020f_midterm_1/README.md

 * `updatePath()`: update the old path with the given path.
 * `addNode()`:
   App - throw std::string "only folder can add node.".
-  Folder - add node into folder.
+  Folder - add node into folder and update the path of the node.
 * `getNodeById()`:
   App - throw std::string "only folder can get node.".
   Folder - search and return a node through id, search all the containing nodes and the tree structure below, if not found, throw std::string "Expected get node but node not found."